GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 #### Using GitVersion variables in build name
 To use GitVersion's variables in the build name, just add them in the form `$(GITVERSION_FullSemVer)` into the Build definition's build number string.
 Then just ensure GitVersion is called with
 `/output buildserver` and it will replace those variables with the calculated version.
+The TFS GitVersion Build Step (above) handles this too, so if you're already using that, there's nothing extra to configure.

 #### Known limitations